EnricoPittini/Two-dimensional-strip-packing-problem/README.md

-    │   ├── lp                              # Plots of the performances of the LP models │   ├── sat                             # Plots of the performances of the SAT encodings │   └── smt                             # Plots of the performances of the SMT encodings ├── instances                           # Directory containing the instances to solve in `.txt` format ├── report
+    │   ├── lp                              # Plots of the performances of the LP models │   ├── sat                             # Plots of the performances of the SAT encodings │   └── smt                             # Plots of the performances of the SMT encodings ├── instances
+    │   ⋮
+    │   └── ins-*-.txt                      # Instances to solve in `.txt` format
+    ├── report
     ├── results
     │   ├── cp                              # Json results of the performances of the CP models